D4WN-9/VSD_OpenLANE_PD_workshop/README.md

 # An insight into Advanced Physical Design

 This repository contains my theoretical and practical comprehension of physical design of semiconductor based chips using open source tools.
 This work is done under the [Advanced Physical Design Using OpenLANE / SKY130](https://www.vlsisystemdesign.com/advanced-physical-design-using-openlane-sky130/) workshop.
-This repository also functions as a tutorial for those interested in open source physical design.
+This repository also functions as a tutorial for those interested in open source physical design especially students.

 ## Significance